by Ryan Glatt

 "I just completed the FABULOUS Brain Health Trainer course, and Ryan presents some very challenging material in a concise and easy to understand manner.
 The course does such a great job using videos and interactive pages to make the learning fun.
 Even my wee little brain "got it!"
 I'm already playing around some of the techniques with my clients, and I even had my class of 50 people yesterday enjoying these techniques!"
 Sue Grant ACE, FAFS, Master FallProof Instructor, Creator of Older Wiser Workouts

-Ryan Glatt is a personal trainer and brain-health coach with over a decade of experience.
+Ryan Glatt is a Certified Personal Trainer and a National Board-Certified Health & Wellness Coach with over a decade of experience.
 He currently practices brain-based strategies for cognitive enhancement at the Pacific Brain Health Center in Santa Monica, California in both clinical and research settings.
 Ryan constantly seeks to learn about health neuroscience research and practical strategies in both health coaching and personal training contexts.
 Ryan has pursued education from the Amen Clinics, The BrainFirst Training Institute, the Neuroscience Academy, and the Academy for Brain Health & Performance.
-He is currently enrolled in the Master's of Applied Neuroscience program at King's College of London.
+He has completed the Master's of Applied Neuroscience program at King's College of London.
+He is currently enrolled in a Ph.D. program in Leadership: Health & Human Performance at Concordia University of Chicago.
 He has worked with a wide variety of populations with various neurological considerations, including those with MCI, dementia, TBI, and Parkinson's.
-Ryan focuses his practice and research towards slowing cognitive decline for those with cognitive complaint and those who want to prevent neurodegenerative conditions.
-He actively consults for technology companies that seek to enhance physical activity with cognitive training through Virtual Reality, mobile-technology, and various hardware/software applications.
+Ryan focuses his practice and research on slowing cognitive decline for those with cognitive complaints and those who want to prevent neurodegenerative conditions.
+He actively consults for technology companies that seek to enhance physical activity with cognitive training through Virtual Reality, mobile technology, and various hardware/software applications.
 Recently, Ryan has released the Brain Health Trainer course, which is the first comprehensive course to be released on the topic of brain health and exercise.
-The course has already enrolled over 300+ health and fitness professionals.
+The course has already enrolled over 1,000+ health and fitness professionals.
 Ryan continues to work to distill neuroscience research into the fitness and health industries in hopes of preparing them to play a role in slowing the global burden of cognitive decline. ... read more.

 Access your courses with a computer, tablet or smartphone.